 The patio needed a planter box along the retaining wall.
-Given that my elder daughter was interested in soil science and I had an interest in charcoal, I applied the technology learned in building the vegetable beds to this box as designed with a sloping bottom to capture the leachate from two chambers, one with charcoal and one without.
-I thought that the ability to measure rainfall and transient response characteristics would make it possible to generate transfer functions describing the pulse response of the two soil systems, thereby characterizing both infiltration and discharge responses to charcoal amendment.
-Again they are lined with plastic, but this time with a perforated pipe set in silicone to collect all of the leachate to a convenient outlet.
+Given that my elder daughter was interested in soil science and I had an interest in charcoal, I applied the technology learned in building the vegetable beds to this box with a sloping bottom to capture and drain all the leachate from two chambers, one with charcoal and one without.
+Again they are lined with plastic, but this time with the filter fabric over a layer of drain rock atop a perforated pipe set in silicone-coated mortar to collect all of the leachate to a convenient outlet without sedimentation, pooling, or contamination.
+I hypothesized that the ability to measure rainfall and transient response characteristics would make it possible to generate a transfer function describing the difference between the two soil systems in terms of both moisture and nutrient retention as a "unit pulse response" (for the engineers among you), thereby characterizing both infiltration and discharge responses to charcoal amendment!
+Accordingly, Daddy coerced his teenager (then in junior college) into mixing the soil, filling it, and keeping retains for "her" (my) experiment.
 I never took the data because we didn't have the money for the lab work, but it was a cool idea.
-I might still do it if I can find a way to afford the instrumentation and lab work.
-It is pretty!
+I might still do it if I can find a way to afford the lab work, because a few really interesting things did happen.